 Students who are ineligible for financial aid because they are not making Satisfactory Academic Progress may appeal.
 Appeals are considered when a student has been able to complete coursework in a fashion that corrects the cause of his/her losing financial aid eligibility, or when extraordinary circumstances (for example, student illness or the illness/death of a family member) have prevented the student from achieving Satisfactory Academic Progress.
 Students considering an appeal should contact the Financial Aid Office to make an appointment.

-A statement of the requirements for the return of Federal Student Aid Program funds when a student withdraws from school, information about any refund policy with which the school must comply, and the requirements for officially withdrawing from the school.
 If a student withdraws from the College and has Title IV aid for that term, the amount of the Title IV aid that may have to be returned is based on the amount of the Title IV aid that has been earned as of the date of the withdrawal from the College.
 The amount of the Title IV aid that is considered earned is in the same proportion as the amount of the term that the student has completed before they withdrew.
 If a student has completed more than 60% of the term, then all of the Title IV aid is considered as being earned.

 The amount of unearned Title IV aid that the College must return is based on the institutional charges, such as: tuition, room and board.
 The student may also be required to return a portion of the unearned Title IV aid.
 The College will notify the student of the amount(s) that the College is responsible for returning as well as the amount the student may be responsible for returning.
 If a student is required to return a loan or a portion of a loan, it is the student’s responsibility to repay the loan according to the original terms of the loan.
 If a student is required to return a grant, only 50% is required to be returned.
 If a student is due a post-withdrawal disbursement of Title IV aid and has outstanding institutional charges, the College will notify the student of the awards and the procedures to accept or decline the aid.